1. Important Information and Who We Are

 - Contact Data includes billing address, delivery address, email address and telephone numbers.

-- Financial Data includes payment card details, income data and credit information.
+- Financial Data includes banking details and credit information.

-- Transaction Data includes details about payments to and from you and other details of products and services you have acquired from us.
+- Transaction Data includes details about payments to and from you and other details of products and services you have acquired from us or accessed on our website.

 - Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access this website.